 Nature's Embrace in the North

 Towards the department's north, the landscape drastically changes, sweeping vineyards and rolling fields are replaced by mysterious forests and flowering meadows.
-The high ground and mountains that rule as the heart of France are called the Massif Central and are known for their adventurous walks.
-Numerous rivers and lakes slice the thick forests.
+The high ground and mountains that dominate the heart of France are known as the Massif Central and are renowned for their challenging hikes.
+Numerous rivers and lakes slice through the thick forests.

 Where Harmony meets Nature

-Throughout Charente, the towns and villages have one thing in common: people visit and live here to enjoy a harmonious life surrounded by nature’s gifts.
-The outdoor activities and excellent golf courses add to the perfect Charente lifestyle.
+Throughout Charente, the towns and villages share a commonality: people visit and live here to enjoy a harmonious life surrounded by nature’s gifts.
+For example, discover the charming historic market town of Barbezieux-Saint-Hilaire, famous for its 15th-century castle and Gothic church.
+The outdoor activities and excellent golf courses add to the perfect Charentaise lifestyle.

 - Main City/Prefecture: Angoulême